Francisco Varallo: Early years

 Varallo was born in Los Hornos, a district of La Plata Partido in Buenos Aires Province, on 5 February 1910.
-He made his debut at the age of 14, and early in his career gained the nickname cañoncito (in English: "little cannon") for his shooting ability.
+He made his debut aged 14, and early in his career gained the nickname cañoncito (in English: "little cannon") for his shooting ability.

-At the age of 18, Varallo had a trial with Estudiantes de La Plata, scoring eleven goals in three games for the club.
+Aged 18, Varallo had a trial with Estudiantes de La Plata, scoring eleven goals in three games for the club.
 However, the board of the club where Varallo was a youth team player were supporters of Estudiantes' town rivals Gimnasia y Esgrima, and therefore denied him the opportunity to join Estudiantes.
 Varallo ultimately joined Gimnasia, making his debut for the club's reserve side, before making his debut for the first team in 1929.
 During his first season with Gimnasia, Varallo won the Primera División championship with the club after beating Boca Juniors by 2–1 in the final.

 In 1930, the forward was loaned for free by Gimnasia to Vélez Sársfield to play for the team during their Pan-American tour.
 He totaled 17 goals during the tour.